kittipong4581/MoreAboutMor/README.md

 ![image](/images/Overview.png)

-# What is I'm done with this project?
+# What did I do on this project?
 Here is a list of some features that I have added.
 - Implemented manage post feature
 - Implemented search feature